 - 1. Provide suitable industrial parks and property for interested industries throughout the GTPDD. - 2.
 Assist municipalities and counties in determining needed services and facilities and in developing such facilities and services in order to attract new industries. - 3.
 Assist new and expanding businesses in securing needed capital through District RLF and other available sources. - 4.
 Coordinate activities with local development organizations, chambers of commerce, etc., in providing technical assistance to area businesses. - 5.
-Plan for vocational training programs that are responsive to changing employment trends and economic conditions.
+Plan for vocational training programs that are responsive to changing workforce trends technologies and economic conditions. - 6.
+Assist municipalities and counties in determining the locations and extent of damages of possible brownfield areas.